NervanaSystems/ngraph/python/BUILDING.md

 There are a couple of things to notice here.
 One is that the full path to the x64 version of MSVC compiler has to be specified.
 This is because DNNL requires a 64-bit version and cmake might not detect it correctly by itself.
-On Windows only the DEX mode is supported - hence the `NGRAPH_DEX_ONLY` flag.
+Only the DEX mode is supported on Windows systems, hence the `NGRAPH_DEX_ONLY` flag.
-The last but equally important thing is that you should specify a temporary directory where the build of ngraph will be installed.
-In this example it's `C:\temporary_install_dir` but you can pass a subdirectory of `ngraph\build` as well.
-The final python will will contain the contents of this temporary directory so it's very important to set it.
+The other equally important thing to note is that the temporary directory where the build is to be installed can be specified.
+This examples uses `C:\temporary_install_dir` however, a subdirectory of `ngraph\build` works as well.
+The final python will contain the contents of this temporary directory so it's very important to set it.

 2. Build the `install` target: